becomesco/purple-cheetah/README.md

   an express server.
 For more information see the [example](#application-example).
 - [Networking](#network)
-  - [Controllers](#network-controller) - Controller is an abstraction which
+  - [Controllers](#network-controller) - Main is an abstraction which
-    allows you to split routes into logical units by decorating a class with `Controller` decorator.
+    allows you to split routes into logical units by decorating a class with `Main` decorator.
 At the end, controller class will add its network methods to the express router.
 For more information see the [example](#network-controller-example).
   - [Middleware](#network-middleware) - Middleware is an abstraction that allows